 9. While having a meal, it is not considered okay to keep your bag on the table, since it is small.

 2. FALSE – In a business setting, a woman may not want to follow this tradition.
-Therefore, a more flexible way is for the man to ask the woman as they approach the table, “Would you like to me get the chair for you?”
-Not, “Let me get the chair for you” which becomes more of a statement rather than a question.
+Therefore, a more flexible way is for the man to ask the woman as they approach the table, “Would you like me to get the chair for you?” not “Let me get the chair for you,” which becomes more of a statement rather than a question.

 3. FALSE – If you are not the host or the guest of honor, you should not be the first to order an alcoholic drink.
 Instead, you can: